Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

       --config-dir localchain-node-0 \
       --baker-credentials-file bakers/baker-0-credentials.json

-The ``--no-bootstrap`` option lets the node know not to connect to a bootstrapper node for retrieving peers.
+The ``--no-bootstrap`` flag instructs the node to not connect to a bootstrapper node for retrieving peers.
 It is specified here since no bootstrapper node is configured, and in particular this is not relevant since no other peers partake in the network.
 The ``--listen-port`` option specifies the port to listen on for incoming peer-to-peer connections from other nodes.
 The ``--grpc2-listen-port`` specifies the port to listen on for :ref:`Concordium Node gRPC API V2 <grpc2-documentation>` connections.
 This interface is used to manage and query the node.
 The ``--data-dir`` and ``--config-dir`` options specify the working directories of the node instance, where its state and configuration are stored.
 Note that you may specify the same directory for both as in this example.
 The ``--baker-credentials-file`` option instructs the node to run as the baker specified by the supplied credentials file.
 In this case, this is your generated baker credentials output from the ``genesis-creator`` tool.

 ..
 Note::